Research activities offer a platform to foster collaboration and strengthen ties with industry partners, academic and scientific institutions.

 We work with a range of organisations and institutions to achieve our research goals.
 Research outcomes provide valuable information to organisations to support political decision making, ecological activities, product delivery and best practice advice.

 Our plant collections are also a very valuable resource.
-All plant records are held on our database (BG-BASE) enabling us to find where they are in the garden, and also if they are wild collected.
+All plant records are held on our database (IrisBG) enabling us to find where they are in the garden, and also if they are wild collected.
 These collections are important for genetic studies and other research.

 Examples of research and our partners

 - Plant collections used to study fire ecology of New Zealand plants through PhD by Azhar Alam and supervised by Dr Tim Curran at Lincoln University (2017).
+Read about their work here.

 - Kauri dieback research is funded by the Ministry of Primary Industries.
 We work together as a team to combat kauri dieback.
 Partners include the Ministry for Primary Industries, the Department of Conservation, Auckland Council, Northland Regional Council, Waikato Regional Council, Bay of Plenty Regional Council and Tāngata Whenua.
 Hear our curator, Bec, to learn more about kauri dieback.

-- Joint project between Auckland Council Biosecurity, Landcare Research and Nursery and Garden Industry Australia (NGIA) in finding a sterile Agapanthus cultivar.
+- A joint project between Auckland Council Biosecurity, Landcare Research and Nursery and Garden Industry Australia (NGIA) in finding a sterile Agapanthus cultivar.
 Check out the Trial Garden to see the plants we are testing for their sterility or listen to our curator, Bec's, radio interview on plants that jump the garden fence.

 - Ivan Chirino Valle from the Bio-Protection Centre at Lincoln University is conducting Trichoderma research in our nursery, supervised by Dr Robert Hill (2015).